Horizon Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The seventh ingredient is pea fiber, a mix of both soluble and insoluble dietary fiber derived from pea hulls.
+The seventh ingredient is pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
+Aside from the usual benefits of fiber, this agricultural by-product provides no nutritional value to a dog.

 The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.